striezel/gimli/apps/hobbit/readme.md

 options:
   -? | --help         - Shows this help message.
   -v | --version      - Shows version information.
-  --size WIDTHxHEIGHT - Sets the new image size.
+  --size WIDTHxHEIGHT - Sets the new image size in pixels (WIDTH pixels wide
+                        and HEIGHT pixels high).
   FILE                - Sets the file name of the image to resize.
                         This option can occur multiple times, if multiple files need to be processed.